 At the federal level there are two interlinked structures for coordinating drug policy.
 The first of these, the Federal Drug Coordination Office, is attached to the Ministry of Health and is responsible for drug policy coordination.
 It manages the operational coordination of federal drug policies, prepares drug-related ministerial decisions and participates in European and international drug policy forums on Austria’s behalf.
 Comprised of three permanent representatives from the Ministry of Health, the Ministry of the Interior and the Ministry of Justice, participants from other ministries are involved on an ad hoc basis.

 The second coordination structure at the federal level is the Federal Drug Forum, which supports the Federal Drug Coordination Office and functions as a coordination and advisory body in cooperation matters with Austria’s nine provinces.
-It consists of members from federal ministries, drug representatives and/or addiction coordinators from all nine provinces, the Local Government Federation, the Gesundheit Oesterreich GmbH including Austria’s National Focal Point, together with other scientists and experts in the drug field.
+It consists of members from federal ministries, drug representatives and/or addiction coordinators from all nine provinces, the Local Government Federation, the Australian Public Health Institute (including the national focal point), and other scientists and experts in the drug field.

 The available information does not allow the size and trends of drug-related public expenditures in Austria to be reported.

 However, in 2013 a study on the cost of addiction estimated that the use of illicit drugs results in an annual cost totalling EUR 278 million.
 This cost comprises healthcare expenditure (estimated at EUR 135 million), social expenditure (estimated at EUR 51 million) and state expenditure (for police and court activities; estimated at EUR 96 million).